 Bella Thorne Flaunts New Tattoo In Red Hot Bikini — See Pic

 Hey, that’s new!
-Bella Thorne just revealed a good look at a recently added tattoo on her arm while posing in a very sex red bikini on Instagram.
-Lets check it out!
+Bella Thorne just revealed a good look at a recently added tattoo on her arm while posing in a very sexy red bikini on Instagram.
+Let’s check it out!

 Bella Thorne, 19, isn’t afraid to show off her body whenever she gets the chance.
 The one thing she is a bit private about, though?
 Her tattoos.
 Bella has a real knack for getting super low-key art done, usually hidden in places we would least expect to see a tattoo.
 For example: her latest addition, a leaf on the inside of her elbow, has just been revealed in it’s full glory on her Instagram account.
 Yes, it’s a leaf!